 - Download an e-reader app on your smartphone and instead of handing them it to play a game make it a treat to use it to read.

-- Read comics with them.
+- Read comics and graphic novels with them.

 - Talk your your kids using regular words not “kiddie” words.

 - Get their bodies moving to learn letters.